apollographql/apollo-server/docs/source/features/file-uploads.md

 description: Implementing File Uploads on Apollo Server
 ---

-## File Uploads

-For server integrations that support file uploads(express, hapi, koa, etc), Apollo Server enables file uploads by default.
+File uploads are frequently requested features of several applications.
+Apollo Server enables file uploads by default.

+## Default File Uploads example

 To enable file uploads, reference the `Upload` type in the schema passed to the Apollo Server construction.

 ```js
 const { ApolloServer, gql } = require('apollo-server');